+'''

 srvctl status asm

 '''

+'''

 srvctl status asm

-ASM is running on node1,node2, node3, node4
+ASM is running on node1, node2, node3, node4

 '''

-To manage Oracle ASM or Oracle Net, use the srvct1 binary in the Oracle Grid Infrastructure home for a cluster (Grid home).
-If you have Oracle Real Application Clusters or Oracle Database installed, then you cannot use the srvct1 binary in the database home to manage Oracle ASM or Oracle Net.
+To manage Oracle ASM or Oracle Net 11g Release 2 (11.2) or later installations, use the srvctl binary in the Oracle Grid Infrastructure home for a cluster (Grid home).
+If you have Oracle Real Application Clusters or Oracle Database installed, then you cannot use the srvctl binary in the database home to manage Oracle ASM or Oracle Net.